Lukejamess/Sample-Projects/README.md

 # Sample-Projects
-This is a collection of projects that I have completed
+This is a collection of projects that I have completed using Python, Javascript, Java, and C++.